What to Wear to a Dental Assistant Job Interview

 Working interviews are an opportunity to show clinical competence.
 They require preparation beyond outfit choices.

-Hygiene readiness: Trim nails short, remove jewelry that could interfere with patient care, and tie back long hair.
+Hygiene readiness: Trim nails short, remove jewellery that could interfere with patient care, tie back long hair.
 Avoid heavy hand creams or oils before patient contact.

-Mindful behavior: During a working interview, observe the team’s flow and ask brief clarifying questions rather than interrupting mid-procedure.
+Mindful behaviour: During a working interview, observe the team’s flow and ask brief clarifying questions rather than interrupting.
 Demonstrate communication skills by introducing yourself politely to patients and staff, explaining your role clearly, and following instructions promptly.

 Document Preparation: What to Bring and How to Present It